cary-davis-it/ibmdotcom-tutorials/react-agent-it-support/react-agent-tutorial.md

-# Deploy an IT support LangGraph ReAct agent with Llama 4 on watsonx.ai
+# Deploy an IT support LangGraph ReAct agent with IBM Granite on watsonx.ai

 **Author:** Anna Gutowska

-In this tutorial, you will build a [ReAct (Reasoning and Action) AI agent](https://www.ibm.com/think/topics/react-agent) with the open-source [LangGraph](https://www.ibm.com/think/topics/langgraph) framework by using [Llama 4 Scout model](https://www.llama.com/) through the IBM® watsonx.ai® [API](https://www.ibm.com/think/topics/api) in Python.
+In this tutorial, you will build a [ReAct (Reasoning and Action) AI agent](https://www.ibm.com/think/topics/react-agent) with the open-source [LangGraph](https://www.ibm.com/think/topics/langgraph) framework by using an [IBM Granite model](https://www.ibm.com/granite) through the IBM® watsonx.ai® [API](https://www.ibm.com/think/topics/api) in Python.
 The use case is to manage existing IT support tickets and to create new ones.

 ## What is a ReAct agent?